-After the - sufficiently sophisticated, as required - consideration of the properties of filling materials (as porous media), which occurred later for applications related to architectural acoustic insulation (wall and partitions in buildings), but also related to industrial acoustics (partitions for enclosures, canopies, screens, noise barrier wall, building envelopes) it came to the modeling of the acoustic performances of ducts wall (of aeraulic networks) for air conditioning system, ventilation systems, as well as for processes (e.g. for air intake and exhaust of fan and turbo-machinery, sometimes with chimneys).
+After the - sufficiently sophisticated, as required - consideration of the properties of filling materials (as porous media), which occurred later for applications related to architectural acoustic insulation (walls and partitions in buildings), but also related to industrial acoustics (partitions for enclosures, canopies, screens, noise barrier walls, building envelopes) it came to the modeling of the acoustic performances of ducts walls (of aeraulic networks) for air conditioning systems, ventilation systems, as well as for processes (e.g. for air intake and exhaust of fans and turbo-machinery, sometimes with chimneys).

 Such applications also require, in relation to thermodynamics, to fluid mechanics and in particular to aerodynamics, the prediction of the acoustic and aeraulic performances of silencers, which has long been an axis of research and development in acoustics for the human resource of ITS.

 The aim is to quantify the performance of devices capable of transporting a fluid while reducing acoustic transmission in a duct, a pipe or an aperture, and moreover, the complete analysis of the sound impact of such installations also makes it necessary many other evaluations which are also the result of research and development (R&D) activities in acoustics e.g. break out noise prediction: either for straight ducts (with a rectangular section, or with a circular section - including stapled spiral ducts) of aeraulics networks, or of silencers, prediction of the acoustic performance of elbows, prediction of the reflection of the nozzles, prediction of the directivity of stacks.